 The Belgian Scroll Tiara is one of the loveliest jewels in Luxembourg’s vaults, but it narrowly escaped the auction block only a few years ago.

-Joséphine-Charlotte’s husband became Grand Duke Jean when her mother-in-law, Charlotte, abdicated in 1964.
-Joséphine-Charlotte wore the tiara during part of the abdication ceremonies, as you can see in the (fuzzy) moving image above.
+Joséphine-Charlotte’s husband became the Grand Duke of Luxembourg when her mother-in-law, Charlotte, abdicated in 1964.
+Joséphine-Charlotte wore the tiara during part of the abdication ceremonies.
 (Charlotte wore the enormous Empire Tiara for the occasion.)

 Leave a Reply